-I’m using grey North Sea shrimp here, the salty sweet taste goes very well with the rest of the ingredients.
-If you can’t find any, you can always replace them by bacon or ham if you like.
+I’m using grey (aka brown) North Sea shrimp here.
+Their salty sweet taste goes very well with the rest of the ingredients.
+If you can’t find any, you can always replace them by bacon, panceta or ham if you like.

 Then you haven’t tried my fail proof method above by chef Arzak: how to make perfect poached eggs in cling film.
 No mess and perfectly executed…